doubt72/Sokudoku/README.md

 Sokudoku is a program for practicing reading random characters.
-Although probably best for syllable-based character sets like Japanese Katakana or Hiragana, or Korean Hangul (for which it is primarily intended), it more or less works fine with "regular" phonetic character sets as well (or something like Korean Jomo), taking into account the fact that it more or less produces strings of random
+Although probably best for syllable-based character sets like Japanese Katakana or Hiragana or Korean Hangul (for which it is primarily intended), it more or less works fine with "regular" phonetic character sets as well (or something like Korean Jomo), taking into account the fact that it more or less produces strings of random